 Independent Filmmaker, Orlando

-Paul Sirmons has over 30 years experience as an independent filmmaker, director, producer, production manager, and assistant director.
+Paul Sirmons has 40 years experience as an independent filmmaker, director, producer, production manager, and assistant director.
 He served as Florida’s State Film Commissioner from 2005 to 2008, appointed by then-Governor Jeb Bush.

-He served as a DGA Assistant Director for 20 years on critically-acclaimed TV series such as QUANTUM LEAP, SEA QUEST, FALCON CREST, OUR HOUSE, KEY WEST, THE CAPE, and THE WALTONS; on the miniseries ROBERT KENNEDY AND HIS TIMES and THE SECRETS OF LAKE SUCCESS; on the features BURNING BRIGHT and TANK; and on the movies-of-the-week MIMI & ME, MAID IN AMERICA, KILLJOY, and EVERY STRAY DOG & KID.
+He served as a DGA Assistant Director for 20 years on critically-acclaimed TV series such as THE WALTONS, QUANTUM LEAP, SEA QUEST, FALCON CREST, OUR HOUSE, KEY WEST, and THE CAPE; on the miniseries ROBERT KENNEDY AND HIS TIMES and THE SECRETS OF LAKE SUCCESS; on the features BURNING BRIGHT and TANK; and on the movies-of-the-week MIMI & ME, MAID IN AMERICA, KILLJOY, and the pilot EVERY STRAY DOG & KID.

-Sirmons directed and produced the movie THE FIRST OF MAY (2001), starring Julie Harris, Dan Byrd, Mickey Rooney and baseball legend Joe DiMaggio, which won 13 film festival awards.
+Sirmons directed and produced the movie THE FIRST OF MAY (1999), starring Julie Harris, Dan Byrd, Mickey Rooney and baseball legend Joe DiMaggio, which won 13 film festival awards.
 It has aired on HBO, Showtime, TBN, and is still airing around the world.
-He also produced four independent features, including THE WAY BACK HOME(2005) starring Julie Harris and Ruby Dee, and SMALL TOWN CONSPIRACY (2003).
+He also produced four independent features, including THE WAY BACK HOME starring Julie Harris and Ruby Dee, and SMALL TOWN CONSPIRACY.

 As Florida’s State Film Commissioner, Sirmons oversaw the resurgence of the state’s film and television industry, rewriting an incentive program that grew from $2 million in funding to $25 million.
 Under his leadership, the new program attracted more productions to Florida and better served the state’s indigenous filmmakers.
 The hit TV series BURN NOTICE was an example of its success.
 Sirmons spearheaded the creation of a hurricane preparedness program for productions, and a ‘green’ production plan showing producers how to lower their environmental impact when filming in Florida.